Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/BREAKING_CHANGES.md

 });
 ```

 - Add `*` to enable token acquisition from any tenant.
-This is the original behavior and is compatible with versions 1.5.0 through 1.6.1.
+This is the original behavior and is compatible with previous versions supporting multi tenant authentication.
 For example:

 ```C# Snippet:Identity_BreakingChanges_AddAllAdditionallyAllowedTenants
 var credential = new DefaultAzureCredential(new DefaultAzureCredentialOptions